asanmateu/machine-learning-toolkit-py/README.md

 # Machine Learning Toolkit (Python)
-A collection of code shortcuts I use during machine learning projects: supervised and unsupervised.
+A collection of code snippets to use during machine learning projects: supervised and unsupervised.

 # Supervised learning: